 Z Sculpt Entertainment isn’t just working on the forthcoming Return to Dark Castle game for Delta Tao.
 They’ve also published

-of their own creation — Meteor Storm, Retro and Khufu.
+three shareware games of their own creation — Meteor Storm, Retro and Khufu.
 A puzzle action game with colorful pyramid-shaped piece and Egypt-inspired backdrops, Khufu has just been updated to version 0.9.1b.
 The new version of Khufu corrects a problem that would generate Type 3 errors on beige G3 systems.
 Users who haven’t been able to play yet are encouraged to give Khufu 0.9.1b a try.

 MacMAME 0.56 released